kaaveland/pyarrowfs-adlgen2/README.md

 Compared with [adlfs](https://github.com/fsspec/adlfs/), you may see better performance when reading datasets with many files, as pyarrowfs-adlgen2 uses the  datalake gen2 sdk, which has fast directory listing, unlike the blob sdk used by adlfs.

+pyarrowfs-adlgen2 is stable software with a small API, and no major features are planned.

 Installation
 --